-Steel in the Water: Realizing on the Promise of Offshore Wind
+Steel in the Water: The Promise of Offshore Wind

-The next guest speaker of the CSCR seminar and discussion series is Seth Kaplan, Director Permitting & Development at Mayflower Wind.
-Seth will present and discuss “Steel in the Water: Realizing on the Promise of Offshore Wind”.
+Seth Kaplan, Director Permitting & Development at Mayflower Wind, presented “Steel in the Water: Realizing on the Promise of Offshore Wind”.

 Offshore wind is a key tool in building a clean energy economy: a technology that utilizes our local skills and resources to continue our journey away from high-carbon fossil fuel power sources to clean and renewable energy sources.
 Building wind farms in the waters south of Massachusetts will not only allow us to shift our local power sources by adding to our growing clean portfolio of resources like solar but will also allow us to establish ourselves as leaders for the nation and world and create new career paths for rising new generations from our communities.
 This talk will walk through the past, present and future of offshore wind and how it fits into our evolving energy system while describing the practical steps needed to permit, develop and build an offshore wind farm and the unique opportunities and challenges this new energy technology faces.